-By presenting in a visual way the multifunctional benefits and co-benefits that can be delivered by a joined-up interdepartmental nature-based solution approach, the dashboard can help to reverse siloed working practices within a local authority and can help local communities to better understand the baseline data in any given area for their nature-based solution.
+By presenting in a visual way the multifunctional benefits and cobenefits that can be delivered by a joined-up interdepartmental nature-based solution approach, the dashboard can help to reverse siloed working practices within a local authority.
+It can also help local communities and naturebased solution practitioners better understand the local needs of any given area in relation to the potential for their nature-based solution.